YousufDaas/interview-visualizations-python/README.md

-# Thematic Network Heatmap
+# Interview Visualizations in Python

-This repository contains the Python Jupyter Notebook used to generate a heatmap for themes extracted from interview data.
+This repository contains Python code used to generate figures and visualizations based on interview results.

-## File
+## Files

-- `jupyter - thematic network NEW.ipynb`
+- `heatmap_thematic_network.ipynb`
+  Code used to generate the thematic network heatmap.

+- `household_chores_burden.ipynb`
+  Code used to generate the household chores burden figure by gender and family size.

+- `parental_time_by_wealth_family_gender.ipynb`
+  Code used to generate the parental time per child figure by wealth, family size, and gender.

 ## Notes
-The notebook was used for thematic visualization and exploratory qualitative analysis.
+These figures were created based on interview findings and used for visualization and presentation purposes.